Van’s Substack

 Inherently Safe Reactor Demonstrated in 1986

-Even though the fleet of 1950's-design reactors currently in service in civilized countries has a perfect safety record, engineers and scientists at Argonne National Laboratory envisioned that they could build a system that would be inherently safe, solve all the world's energy problems, be economical to build and operate, and use uranium so efficiently that it would be an essentially inexhaustible energy supply.
+Even though the fleet of 1950's-design reactors currently in service in civilized countries has a perfect safety record — better even than Teddy Kennedy’s Oldsmobile, engineers and scientists at Argonne National Laboratory envisioned that they could build a system that would be inherently safe, solve all the world's energy problems, be economical to build and operate, and use uranium so efficiently that it would be an essentially inexhaustible energy supply.
 And they did it!
-The Experimental Breeder Reactor II (EBR-II) at Argonne West, now the Idaho National Laboratory, between Idaho Falls and Arco, operated perfectly for thirty years, until the Cliton administration terminated the research program, destroyed the reactor that Nobel Laureate Hans Bethe had described as “the best research reactor ever built,” and filled the building with concrete in 1994.
-When Mr. Cliton was told that cost more than to finish the research program, he pandered "I know; it's a symbol."
+The Experimental Breeder Reactor II (EBR-II) at Argonne West, now the Idaho National Laboratory, between Idaho Falls and Arco, operated perfectly for thirty years, until the Cliton administration terminated the research program, destroyed the reactor that Nobel Physics Laureate Hans Bethe had described as “the best research reactor ever built,” and filled the reactor cavity in the building with concrete in 1994.
+When Mr. Cliton’s Science Advisor Frank von Hippel was told that it would cost more than to finish the research program, he pandered "I know; it's a symbol.
+It has to go."

 This was caused entirely by the physical characteristics of the fuel and structure, not by operators running around with their hair on fire, turning valves and flipping circuit breakers, or complicated computer algorithms or fancy engineered emergency control systems.
 Operators restarted the reactor and tried the other method known to be able to damage a reactor: leave coolant circulation running, but turn off the water feed to the steam generator (so that circulating coolant heats up).
 The same outcome ensued, delayed by about thirty seconds.